charlierobson/M5Cheg/README.md

   * AY programmer's guide
   * M5 hardware manual (I wish!) had to make do with schematics
   * Einstein hardware manual.
-* A working knowledge of Ghidra
+* A working knowledge of a reverse engineering tool, most probably Ghidra
 * A hex editor
 * An assembler
 * Some way of patching the source binary

-I hadn't used Ghidra before, and all the binary patching solutions I was aware of didn't fit my requirements so there's another task.
-Building MAME is something I'm used to so that shouldn't be hard, right..?
+I hadn't used Ghidra before, and all the binary patching solutions I was aware of didn't fit my requirements so there's a couple of tasks right there.
+Building MAME is something I've done beforeso that shouldn't be hard, right..?

 But I'm getting ahead of myself.
 We should see what we're up against.